Becki Tweed

 Rebecca Susan Tweed is an English women's football manager and former player who currently serves as an assistant coach for San Diego Wave FC of the National Women's Soccer League (NWSL).
 She previously served as the head coach of Angel City FC and an assistant coach for the United States women's national under-20 soccer team, as well as an assistant coach and interim head coach of NJ/NY Gotham FC from 2020-2023.

 Playing career

 Tweed played professionally for six years in the FA Women's Premier League for Bristol City and Millwall.
 She then moved to the United States and played for Women's Premier Soccer League (WPSL) teams Jersey Blues FC and Millburn Magic.

-Sky Blue FC, 2020

 On 10 October 2020, Tweed — serving as assistant coach for Sky Blue FC — also dressed as a bench player for a match against Chicago Red Stars in the 2020 NWSL Fall Series, wearing squad number 29 and rostered as a midfielder.
 She did not appear in the match.
 As a result, her playing rights in the NWSL were made available in the 2020 NWSL Expansion Draft.

-International

-Tweed played for England's national teams at the youth level.
+Tweed has also played for England's national teams at the youth level.